RouteFormer: A Transformer-Based Routing Framework for Autonomous Vehicles: Results

 \subsection{System Assessment}

-After combining all decoder parts to test the full system, we found that fixing starting and stopping points yielded results matching the ground truth.
-As shown in Fig.~\ref{Full_Results}, the framework consistently achieved a negative optimality gap, with the gap increasing as the number of areas grew.
-This suggests that the total distance becomes more sensitive to starting and stopping points with more areas.
+After combining all decoder parts to test the full system, we found that fixing starting and stopping points yielded results matching the Concorde's solution, which can be considered the ground truth solution in \textit{this} case.
+As shown in \figurename~\ref{Full_Results}, the framework consistently achieved a negative optimality gap, as expected, with the gap increasing as the number of areas grew.
+This matches the expectation that the total distance becomes more sensitive to starting and stopping points with more areas.
 Additionally, testing with a critic baseline network showed that a rollout baseline provided better results, as learning with a fixed baseline is more effective than learning with a moving target.

+To further assess the performance, we compared RouteFormer's solution against those obtained using well-known heuristic solvers like Google OR-Tools~\cite{ortools}, IBM CPLEX~\cite{IBM_CPLEX}, and Lin-Kernighan-Helsgaun-3 (LKH-3)~\cite{Helsgaun_2017_LKH3}.
+These solvers can be used to solve the overall problem without any modification. \tablename~\ref{tab:multiplt_solvers_results} presents the comparative results and shows that RouteFormer achieved the best overall performance.
+Among the baseline solvers, LKH-3 yielded the best results and RouteFormer achieved an additional improvement of approximately $7\%$ over its solution.